kohack/kohack.github.io/_posts/2023-01-09-why-arent-we-refactoring-yet.md

 If you're like me and have experienced a situation in what I have described as signals that throw hints of [_code smells_](https://refactoring.guru/refactoring/smells), you must be wondering:
-_why aren't these refactored sooner?_  I've seen too many programmers writing or maintaining codes that are hard to maintain, yet never seemed to be alarmed or care that the codes are frustratingly difficult to maintain.
+_why aren't these refactored sooner?_  I've seen too many programmers that never seemed to be alarmed or care that the codes are frustratingly difficult to maintain.
+While most are eager to write code, few are eager to refactor code.

 If the codes are challenging to maintain, why don't we put more effort into refactoring our codes?
 I think there are a few salient reasons for programmers'